Updated: Sep 10

 Reducing foods that are highly acidic such as red meat, sugar, alcohol, coffee, white potato, artificial sweeteners, chocolate can decrease inflammation.

-Fish Oils are a great way to decrease inflammation but it is important to get a high strength and high quality fish oil as people with liver issues, gall bladder removal or reflux may have issues breaking them down.
+Fish Oils are a great way to decrease inflammation but it is important to get a high strength and high quality fish oil as people many brands are not tested for heavy metals or plastic residue.

 Tumeric is a traditional Ayverdic herb long used for pain and inflammation.
 One of the active compounds in tumeric is the curcuminoids, which have been shown to help with insulin resistance, cardiovascular disease, gastric inflammation, liver support as well as the pain pathway.
 Purchasing good quality tumeric from a reliable source is important as many cheaper formulas may be adulterated with fillers that may cause more harm.